In this article, we’ll take a look at my tops picks for the best petrol lawn mower.

 The cutting width is 39cm and it has five cutting heights, ranging from 25mm-70mm.
-It’s also self-propelled which, to me at least, makes it one of the best lawn mowers for medium sized-lawns of up to 400sq meters.
+It’s also self-propelled which, to me at least, makes it perfect for lawns of up to 400sq meters.

 How you deal with grass clippings is up to you.
 You can;

 - Collect them in the 60-litre grass collector

 It’s not perfect though.
 The self-drive is set to a single speed so you’ll either have to keep up with it or slow down for it, depending on how quickly (or slowly) you walk. and it won’t leave a striped finish.